RattanakSeth/python-for-cs/lab02/readme.md

 # Lab03 Continue and write to json file

-Original Wrote by: Rattanak SETH
+Original written by: Rattanak SETH